Sharonio/VideoThat/README.md

 *****
 #### Create Data-Base (db) of video clips
 To start downoading all of the videoclips and create a data-base, open the terminal go to the repository location and write

+note: the following command will download ~1.5GB to your directory and can take a while
 ```shell
 ./download-db.sh
 ```